 |FDroid Repository||This is for advanced users who want to build their own version based on FDroid and know what they are doing.|

-During the installation process you will be informed and need to agree, that c:geo needs certain permissions on your device:
+During the installation process or when first starting the app (depending on Android version) you will be informed and need to agree, that c:geo needs certain permissions on your device:

 |Location||Of course c:geo needs access to the GPS on your device to locate your position and calculate distance and direction to geocaches.|

 |Photos/Media/Files||c:geo will write data onto your phone storage or SD card as soon as you save geocaches for offline use.
 Furthermore c:geo will use your phone storage for import and export of files and reading of offline maps.

 In case you attach a photo to a log, c:geo needs to use your device camera.

 Make sure to grant these permissions as otherwise c:geo will not work as expected!